Executive Sentenced to 15 Years in Prison for Scheme to Bribe Officials at State-Owned Telecommunications Company in Haiti

 Longest Prison Term Ever Imposed in an FCPA Case

-The former president of Terra Telecommunications Corp. was sentenced yesterday to 15 years in prison for his role in a scheme to pay bribes to Haitian government officials at Telecommunications D’Haiti S.A.M.
+WASHINGTON – The former president of Terra Telecommunications Corp. was sentenced today to 15 years in prison for his role in a scheme to pay bribes to Haitian government officials at Telecommunications D’Haiti S.A.M.
 (Haiti Teleco), a state-owned telecommunications company.
 This is the longest sentence ever imposed in a case involving the Foreign Corrupt Practices Act (FCPA).
-The former executive vice president of Terra was also sentenced yesterday to 84 months in prison for his role in the bribery scheme.
+The former executive vice president of Terra was also sentenced today to 84 months in prison for his role in the bribery scheme.

 Joel Esquenazi, 52, of Miami, and Carlos Rodriguez, 55, of Davie, Fla., were sentenced by U.S. District Judge Jose E. Martinez in the Southern District of Florida.
 Judge Martinez also ordered the defendants to forfeit $3.09 million.